sabouaram/Virtual-Credit-Cards-project-/README.md

 - **Cards Management Microservice**:
   - Communicates with a web France Fortuneo account in order to generate the virtual credit cards.

-- **Wish Management Microservice**:
+- **whish Management Microservice**:
-  - Processes the Wish transfers receipt and deposits the money into the Wish account.
+  - Processes the whish transfers receipt and deposits the money into the whish account.

 - **Emailing Microservice**:
   - Handles email notifications and communication with users.